A Week in Corfu: Sun, Olive Trees, and the Beach Nobody Tells You About

 Day 2: Paleokastritsa and the Monastery

-Lunch at a taverna above the beach.
-Greek salad (€6) and grilled octopus (€10).
-The octopus was tender, charred, dressed with olive oil and lemon.
-Total lunch with beer: €19.
+Lunch at a taverna above the beach: Greek salad (€6) and grilled octopus (€10), tender and charred, dressed with olive oil and lemon.
+With a beer, the whole thing comes to €19.

 No facilities.
 No vendors.
 No beach bars.
 Just water, rocks, and the sound of cicadas from the hillside above.